FreyGeospatial/freygeospatial.github.io/_posts/2025-07-20-Setup-Ubuntu-VM-with-UTM.md

     </div>
 </div>

-1. start your ubuntu instance and log in
+1. Start your ubuntu instance and log in
-1. ensure you can allow for other machines to ssh into the Ubuntu guest machine by running
+1. Ensure you can allow for other machines to ssh into the Ubuntu guest machine by running
     1. `sudo apt install openssh-server`
     1. `sudo systemctl enable ssh`
-1. in your host terminal, run `ssh -p 22022 <username>@localhost` where `<username>` is your ubuntu username.
+1. In your host terminal, run `ssh -p 22022 <username>@localhost` where `<username>` is your Ubuntu username.